Frequently Asked Questions

 Q: Where can I find the ES department on campus?

-A: The ES department offices are located on the first floor of the New Science Building on the Saint John's campus.
+A: The ES department offices are located on the second floor of the Peter Engel Science Centeron the Saint John's campus, sharing space and staff with Outdoor U and Adventure Programs.
 Stop by our offices for a visit!

 Q: Where can I find information about ES jobs and internships?

-A: Current CSB/SJU students, regardless of their major, can visit the ES department Sharepoint site.
+A: Current CSB/SJU students, regardless of their major, can visit the ES department website, connect with us on Facebook and LinkedIn, or check the bulletin boards in the hallways of Peter Engel.
 The ES department posts information about jobs, internships, graduate schools, upcoming events, and news to help keep students informed of upcoming opportunities.
-Students can also visit the CSB/SJU internship office or career services for more information
+Students can also visit the CSB/SJU XPD office or career services for more information

 Q: How can I find out more information about the ES program?

-A: If you have any questions concerning the program, how to enroll, or what courses to take, please contact your academic adviser or the ES department chair.
+A: If you have any questions concerning the program, how to enroll, or what courses to take, please contact your academic adviser or any of the ES department faculty.